The following are the rules for participating in Swedish Game Awards 2014.

 $2.2 Entries targeting the mobile platform must be run on one of the following platforms: Windows Phone, Iphone/Ipad or Android.
 The entry must be a native application.
 SDK emulators are also allowed.

 §2.3 Entries are allowed to use existing technology (such as libraries, game engines, game makers, etc.) and existing media (such as images, 3D models, sound effects, etc.) However, teams must have the right to use the technology, media and trademarks, as well as the right to submit the final entry to SGA for judgement, i.e. respect copyrights and any applicable license agreements.
-The jury will take the amount of self-produced content into consideration when judging submissions.
 This also means that modifications of existing games (“mods”) are allowed.

 §3.1 SGA aims to promote game development within the educational system of Sweden.
 Therefore at least half of the participants in each team must be students at a Swedish educational program and participate actively in the development of the entry.